Problem-Solving Skills Training (PSST)

 Location/Institution: Not specified

-This study examined two treatments: Problem Solving Skills Training (PSST) for children, and Parent Management Training (PMT), as a supporting treatment, for their parents.
-Participating families were randomly assigned to receive PSST, PMT, or a combination of PSST + PMT.
-Assessments included the Child Behavior Checklist (CBCL) and the Teacher Report Form (TRF).
-Teachers also completed an assessment of adaptive and competence behaviors, the Health Resources Inventory.
-Parents were interviewed concerning negative behavior using the Interview for Antisocial Behavior.
-Children completed the Children's Action Tendency Scale on aggressive behavior and the Self-Report Delinquency Checklist.
-A sampling of problem behaviors in the home was taken with the Parent Daily Report.
-Finally, parent and family functioning was measured with the Parenting Stress Index (PSI), the Beck Depression Inventory (BDI) (mothers), and the Family Environment Scale.
-Results indicated that children in all conditions showed significant improvement at home and school, which was maintained at follow-up.
+The purpose of the study was to evaluate the effects of Problem-Solving Skills Training (PSST) and parent management training (PMT) on children referred for severe antisocial behavior.
+Participants were randomly assigned to receive PSST, PMT, or a combination of PSST + PMT.
+Measures utilized include the Child Behavior Checklist (CBCL), the Teacher Report Form (TRF), the Health Resources Inventory, the Interview for Antisocial Behavior, the Children's Action Tendency Scale, the Self-Report Delinquency Checklist, the Parent Daily Report, the Parenting Stress Index (PSI), the Beck Depression Inventory (BDI) (mothers), and the Family Environment Scale.
+Results indicate that children in all conditions showed significant improvement at home and school, which was maintained at follow-up.
 PSST + PMT had the greatest effects on children's aggressive, delinquent, and antisocial behavior; and was also associated with greater improvements in parental stress and depression.
-Limitations include lack of an untreated comparison group, large attrition rate, and small sample size.
+Limitations include lack of an untreated comparison group, large attrition rate, and the small sample size.

 Length of controlled postintervention follow-up: 1 year.